 F 59% and below

-2. I will send home graded papers from the previous week most Wednesdays.
-The papers will be stapled together and should come back with the top sheet signed (only the top sheet needs to be signed).
+2. I will send home graded papers several times a month.
+The papers will be stapled together and should come back with the top sheet signed (only the top sheet needs to be signed), in a folder provided by me.
 I use this system to help increase the odds that you see your child’s work and help cut down on the amount of things you need to sign.
 Everything that we do in class and for homework may not be counted as a grade.
 These papers may or may not be included in the packet.
 However, papers that your child receives a grade which is recorded in my grade book, should be included in this pack of papers unless it was an online assignment or an observation grade completed with me during small groups or one on one.
 Once I have checked to see that the packet is signed the students may do what they want with them.
 I recommend to students that they do not throw away quizzes or study packets until they have taken a unit test on that chapter.

 SOCIAL STUDIES and SCIENCE: Occasional homework in Social Studies and Science is possible, however most of the work in these two subjects is completed in class.
 We give out handouts and packets, which are excellent resources to use for studying for the end of the unit tests in both areas.

 HOMEWORK: I personally do not assign much homework.
-Often.the only homework students have in my class is classwork that they did not finish during that days class.
+Often the only homework students have in my class is assignments they did not finish that day in class.
 If you notice your child is spending significant time on homework, please contact me.
-There is likely a deep issue going on and can likely be fixed with communication.
+Usually this is an issue that can be identified and can likely be fixed with communication.
 I understand that accidents happen, however forgotten/misplaced homework should be a rare occurrence.
 Students have time in class nearly everyday to at least begin homework, if not complete it.
 Please encourage your child to keep up with what they have for homework and where they put it once it is completed.

 I have tried to touch on some of the more important information for my class.
 I am looking forward to working with your child this year and hope that you will not hesitate to contact me with any questions or concerns that you may have.